-Electronic test results are currently running 24 hours.
+Electronic test results are currently running 24-48 hours.
 You need to activate your portal account through the email you received from National Jewish Health with the subject of Activate Your Patient Account Now.
-Results will also be sent to you by mail.
-Download details on receiving results for yourself and family members.
+Results will only be sent by mail only if specifically requested when you book the appointment.

 You will receive an email notifying you when your test results are available.
 To view test results, log in to your secure, patient account and look for Test Results & More on your personalized dashboard.
 Click View Test Results and select View Details to download a PDF with your results.